gabrielschmidt95/music_web_api/README.md

 - View album details, including cover image and tracklist.

 ## Docker Compose Installation
-1. Clone the repository: `git clone https://github.com/gabrieloliveira95/music-collection-manager.git`
+1. Clone the repository: `git clone https://github.com/gabrieloliveira95/music_web_api.git`
-2. Navigate to the project directory: `cd music-collection-manager`
+2. Navigate to the project directory: `cd music_web_api`
 3. Create .env file
 4. Start the application: `docker-compose up`
-5. Open your web browser and navigate to `http://localhost:8050`
+5. Open your web browser and navigate to `http://localhost:3000`
 6. Use the provided interface to manage your music collection.

-## Dashboard Installation
-1. Clone the repository: `git clone https://github.com/gabrieloliveira95/music-collection-manager.git`
-2. Navigate to the project directory: `cd music-collection-manager/Dashboard`
-3. Install dependencies: `pip install -r requirements.txt`
-4. Start the application: `python app.py`

 ## API Installation
-1. Navigate to the project directory: `cd music-collection-manager/API`
+1. Navigate to the project directory: `cd music_web_api/src`
 2. Start the application: `go run main.go`
 3. Open your web browser and navigate to `http://localhost:3000`
 4. Use the provided interface to manage your music collection.